 Accountability and Transparency

 Supply Chain Activities must be open and accountable.
 In particular, contracting and purchasing activities must be fair, transparent and conducted with a view to obtaining the best value for public money.
 All participants must ensure that public sector resources are used in a responsible, efficient and effective manner.

 Individuals involved with purchasing or other Supply Chain Activities must comply with this Code of Ethics and the laws of Canada and Ontario.
-Individuals should continuously work to improve supply chain policies and procedures, to improve their supply chain knowledge and skill levels, and to share leading practices.
+Individuals should continuously work to improve supply chain policies and procedures, improve their supply chain knowledge and skill levels, and share leading practices.

 Family and Children’s Services of Frontenac, Lennox and Addington